Skip to main content

 FludZone

-Jonesboro is located in the flat Mississippi Delta region and faces flooding from Crowley's Ridge drainage and surrounding agricultural areas.
-Poor drainage in low-lying areas leads to prolonged inundation after heavy rains.
+Jonesboro sits on Crowley's Ridge in northeastern Arkansas and faces flooding from drainage off the ridge into the surrounding Mississippi Alluvial Plain.
+Poor drainage in low-lying areas adjacent to the ridge leads to prolonged inundation after heavy rains.

 FEMA Flood Risk Profile: Craighead County